TobiDL/ShinyMotion/README.md

-# ShinyMotion
+# lhd-android-app
-Our little app for Local Hack Day 2015
+App for local hackday